Breeder of third generation Minuet cats, the pride of cat lovers, and the kings and queens of the cat world.

-Photo taken by our wildlife camera outside our garage one night.
+This is a photo taken by our wildlife camera outside our garage one night.
 This mountain lion is only one of a few that live in the area.
 I’ve run across a pair of them feeding on a deer during broad daylight behind the house.
-We love our wildlife out here but our little lions (our Napoleons) stay inside, for obvious reasons.
+We love our wildlife out here but our little lions (our Minuets) stay inside, for obvious reasons.

 This is the nursery we added to the house, where new litters will be born and kept in peace and quiet from the rest of the animals in the house.
 They will arguably have the best views.
 Currently, the nursery has in-

 There you have it, a photo tour of our cattery.
 We are invested in our cats (as well as our dogs) and ensure that they have everything they need.
 If you are interested in any of our kittens and you live anywhere in the area, feel free to inspect our cattery and the condition of our cats; we would be proud to show you.
-Please call ahead of time to arrange an appointment.
+Please call ahead to arrange an appointment.
 You can reach us any of the following ways:

 Home phone: (719)687-